Methodology All Trends

 • Your Images Suck Big Time

-• Remove All Plugins (Okay May Be not All)
+• Remove All Plugins (Okay May Be Not All)

 • Clean Up and Minify Code/JavaScript